 After listening to his daughter, Pocahontas’s plea for a peaceful resolution, he was able to see the goodness in those he had previously considered enemies.
 He declared to the waiting armies, “we have all come here with anger in our hearts, but she comes with courage and understanding.
 From this day forward if there is to be more killing, it will not start with me.”

-Here are four main reasons why we’re far better united than divided, as a planet:
+Here are four main reasons why the world is far better united than divide::

 1. Every country will benefit from the effort: When various countries get together under an agreement to create policies that will benefit all members, it boosts the conditions in all the countries that participate.
 For example, one of the most significant benefits of being a member of the European Union (EU) is that they are free to trade with other members without incurring taxes that other countries are subject to.
 In turn, this keeps the price of food and goods down.
 In the event that a country faces a crisis, such as a natural disaster or war, the other nations can marshal resources to help the nation recover.
 We saw this happen in the Syrian refugee crises in 2018, and the U.S.A for Africa movement which raised more than $100,000,000 to help alleviate poverty in Africa.

 2. We’ll make advancement as a global community: If we allow free movement of people and capital between countries, we not only improve economies but boost innovation.
 We can make tremendous progress in the fields of science and technology when we combine our efforts in advancing in those areas.
 For example, NASA launched The International Space Station (ISS) Program in 1998, which involve countries like the U.S., Russia, Canada, Japan, and the participating countries of the European Space Agency.
 They describe it as ‘one of the most politically complex space exploration programs ever undertaken.’